xapax/security/basics_of_linux.md

 `ls -ltr` - Sort list by last modified. -time -reverse

 `file` - Show info about file.
+What type of file it is.
+If it is a binary or text file for example.

 `cat` - Output content of file.

-`less` - Output file but thest little bit at a time
+`less` - Output file but just little bit at a time.
+Use this one.
+Not `more`.

+Use `/searchterm` to search.
+It is the same command as in vim. `n` to scroll to next search result.
+Press `q` to quit.

+`more` - Output file but just little bit at a time. `less` is better.

 ### Working with files